simiat/Project_Group19/page1.md

 - [Movable Property: Simplified Chemical Formula](https://w3id.org/arco/ontology/movable-property/SemplifiedChemicalFormula)

 ![12.ChemicalFormula_Topaz](/immagini_markdown/12.ChemicalFormula_Topaz.png)
-Having found the simplified chemical formula of topaz, we can write a new triple connecting the mineral and its chemical formula through the property _hasChemicalFormula_:
+Having found the simplified chemical formula of topaz, we can write a new triple connecting the mineral and its chemical formula through the property hasChemicalFormula:

 **NEW TRIPLE 1**